DiveGearAdvice.comUpdated April 2026

 *Prices checked January 2026*

-Steel cylinders are common in UK diving.
+Steel cylinders are common in cold water diving.
 They're heavier than aluminium, changing buoyancy characteristics.
 Your BCD must handle different cylinder configurations.

 Jacket vs Back-Inflate vs Wings

 Back-inflate BCDs place all buoyancy behind you.
-Superior horizontal trim for efficient swimming, especially against UK currents.
+Superior horizontal trim for efficient swimming, especially against currents.
 At the surface, you must swim to stay head-up.
-Experienced UK shore divers often prefer this style.
+Experienced shore divers often prefer this style.

-For most UK recreational divers, back-inflate BCDs offer the best balance of performance and ease of use.
+For most recreational divers, back-inflate BCDs offer the best balance of performance and ease of use.

 Pros: Surface stability, intuitive controls, durable fabric Cons: Less streamlined than back-inflate